Timwi/KtaneSouvenir/documentation.md

 This document explains how to implement Souvenir support for a module.
 We will start simple but we will eventually cover all of the detail.

+## Build the mod

+To begin, to the following:

+* Unsubscribe from the Workshop version of Souvenir.
+* Build the asset bundle in Unity with no assembly (F7) and copy the result to your game’s `mods` folder.

+You only need to do this once as long as you keep that local copy of Souvenir there.

+Just be aware that keeping the local copy of Souvenir means that you will not automatically receive changes from the Steam Workshop.
+If you wish to actually play the game (as opposed to just testing stuff), you should delete the local mod and re-subscribe to the Workshop version.
+Then you will have to do the above steps again the next time you want to make changes to Souvenir.

 ## Create a new source file for the module

 Inside the `Handlers` folder, you will find a source file for each supported module.
 Feel free to create a new one, or — since many existing Souvenir implementations are very similar — take a copy of one and rename it.